kultur666-com/www/docs/_posts/2016-10-06-the-carnal-sabbath-by-helleborus-a-comment.md

 ---
 id: 5339
-title: '\'The Carnal Sabbath\' by Helleborus - A Comment'
+title: \'The Carnal Sabbath\' by Helleborus - A Comment
 date: '2016-10-06T00:10:21+00:00'
 author: syr3fx
 excerpt: 'A Comment on the ''The Carnal Sabbath'' album by Helleborus (2016).'